N-K-Pravinkumar/Cafe-management-with-MVC/README.md

-# Café Management System
+# Cafe Management System

 ## Overview

-        The **Café Management System** is a backend application designed to streamline café operations, including **order processing, billing, and inventory management**.
+        The Cafe Management System is a backend application designed to streamline café operations, including order processing, billing, and inventory management.

-        Built using **Java, JDBC, SQL, Object-Oriented Programming (OOP), Data Structures, and the MVC Pattern**, it provides a structured and efficient approach to café management.
+        Built using Java, JDBC, SQL, Object-Oriented Programming (OOP), Data Structures, and the MVC Pattern, it provides a structured and efficient approach to cafe management.

 ## Features
 ✅ **Order Management** - Customers can place, modify, and cancel orders.